Biography of David Lloyd George

-1919: He went to Versailles outside Paris to attend the Peace Conference where he warned about the problems that revenge would cause and fought against some of the more harsh penalties proposed in the Treaty.
+1919: He goes to Versailles outside Paris to attend the Peace Conference where he warns about the problems that revenge would cause and fights against some of the more harsh penalties proposed in the Treaty.

-1921: David Lloyd-George negotiated with Sin Fein and conceded the setting up of the Irish Free state.
+1921: David Lloyd-George negotiates with Sinn Fein and concedes the setting up of the Irish Free state.

-1922: His unpopularity about the Irish Question led to his downfall at the General Election.
+1922: His unpopularity about the Irish Question leads to his downfall at the General Election.

-1931: Following defeat at the General Election he resigned as leader of the Liberal Party and became the leader of a group of independent Liberal M.P’s.
+1931: Following defeat at the General Election he resigns as leader of the Liberal Party and becomes the leader of a group of independent Liberal M.P’s.

-1945: Lloyd-George retained his Parliamentary seat up until his death and was made an Earl in his last few months.
+1945: Lloyd-George retains his Parliamentary seat up until his death and is made an Earl in his last few months.

 1933: “War Memoirs”